 Historic Tours & Sites

-Summer marks the height of the growing season in the Shenandoah Valley – an apropos time to visit McCormick Farm in Raphine.
-Here, in the 1830s, Cyrus McCormick developed the mechanical reaper, which harvested grain five times more efficiently than farmers using scythes and sickles.
-His invention revolutionized agricultural practices and introduced the era of modern farming.
+In the 1830s Cyrus McCormick developed the mechanical reaper at McCormick Farm in Raphine.
+His invention harvested grain five times more efficiently than farmers with scythes and sickles.
 Visitors can step into McCormick’s blacksmith shop as well as a log cabin gristmill.
-Afterwards, enjoy a picnic lunch by the duck pond.

-An honor guard of VMI cadets carried the body of famed 19th century oceanographer and mapmaker Matthew Fontaine Maury through Goshen Pass after his death.
-Nicknamed The Pathfinder of the Seas, the VMI professor had askedthat his remains travel through the gorge when the rhododendrons were in bloom.
+An honor guard of VMI cadets carried the body of famed 19th-century oceanographer and mapmaker Matthew Fontaine Maury through Goshen Pass after his death.
+Nicknamed The Pathfinder of the Seas, the VMI professor had asked that his remains travel through the gorge in the spring, when the rhododendrons were in bloom, on the way to burial in Richmond.
 Today, a memorial commemorates his love for the beautiful pass, which unfurls just beyond the marker.
-In 2015, USA Today named Goshen Pass one of America's best waterside drives.

-In June 1864, Union General David Hunter began his infamous march of destruction through the Shenandoah Valley.
+Two weeks after the Battle of New Market, Union Gen David Hunter began his infamous march of destruction through the Shenandoah Valley.
 His goal?
 To destroy industrial sites and transportation infrastructure in Staunton, Lynchburg, and Charlottesville.
-The Civil War Trail races Hunter’s route.
+The Civil War Trail traces Hunter’s route.

-On June 10, Hunter’s forces skirmished with Confederate cavalrymen near tiny Brownsburg.
+On June 10, 1864, Hunter’s forces and Confederate cavalrymen skirmished near tiny Brownsburg.
 The Confederates retreated south to Lexington, and Hunter soon followed.
 The next day, 18,000 Union infantry and artillery forces lined the Maury River across from Jordan’s Point, just north of downtown Lexington.
-An historic marker describes the standoff between 1,500 Confederate soldiers and the imposing Union force.
+The historic marker here describes the standoff between 1,500 Confederate soldiers and the imposing Union force.

-The rebels retreated, but before heading south they burned the bridge leading into town.
+Before retreating further south, the rebels burned the bridge leading into town.
 The bridge’s abutments are still visible today.
 Hunter shelled the city, and his troops crossed the river in the late afternoon.
-His men ransacked and burned VMI, and classrooms at Washington College – later renamed Washington & Lee – were pillaged.
+His men ransacked and burned VMI.
+Classrooms at Washington College, later renamed Washington & Lee, were pillaged.
 During the four-day occupation, the Federal troops helped themselves to food and supplies at local homes.